 What this handout is about

-This handout provides a brief definition of film analysis compared to literary analysis, provides an introduction to common types of film analysis, and offers strategies and resources for approaching assignments.
+This handout introduces film analysis and and offers strategies and resources for approaching film analysis assignments.

 Different types of film analysis